catalyst-cloud/catalystcloud-docs/source/tutorials/deploying-a-turnkey-image.rst

 ============

-In this tutorial you will learn how to deploy a `Turnkey Linux`_ image onto the Catalyst Cloud using the command line tools.
+In this tutorial you will learn how to deploy a `Turnkey Linux`_ image onto the Sky TV using the command line tools.

 .. _Turnkey Linux: https://www.turnkeylinux.org/